Rui Andrade (racing driver)

-Rui Pinto de Andrade (born 23 September 1999) is an Angolan-Portuguese racing driver who is currently racing in the IMSA Michelin Endurance Cup with Tower Motorsport and the FIA World Endurance Championship for WRT Team.
+Rui Pinto de Andrade (born 23 September 1999) is an Angolan-Portuguese racing driver who is currently racing in the LMGT3 class of the FIA World Endurance Championship for TF Sport.

+He won the LMP2 Pro-Am subclass title in the 2021 European Le Mans Series and became the last LMP2 class champion of the FIA World Endurance Championship in 2023.
+He also won the 2025 European Le Mans Series title in the LMGT3 class.
+Andrade is the first Angolan to win an international motorsport title.

-Single-seater career
+Early career

+Karting

+According to his own website, Andrade began racing karts at the age of 12.
+He raced in the Angolan championship and also took part in a round of the Portuguese championship in 2017.

 Spanish F4 Championship

 Andrade's first experience in single-seaters came in 2018, where he competed for Drivex in the F4 Spanish Championship.
 He competed from the second round in Valencia until the end of the season, finishing 12th in the standings, having achieved his best results at Barcelona and Navarra where he finished 5th respectively.

 Formula 4 UAE Championship

 Andrade drove for Emirate team Dragon Racing in the 2019 Formula 4 UAE Championship.
 With 201 points Andrade attained 5th in the standings while standing on the podium 6 times, none of which were wins however two of them were second places.
 The two second places came at the first race at Dubai Autodrome and second race at Yas Marina Circuit.